jhen0409/react-chrome-extension-boilerplate/README.md

 #### React/Flux hot reload

-This boilerplate uses `Webpack` and `react-transform`, and use Redux.
+This boilerplate uses `Webpack` and `react-transform`, and use `Redux`.
 You can hot reload by editing related files of Popup & Window.

 #### LiveReload

-This boilerplate uses LiveReload except for Popup & Window.
+This boilerplate uses `LiveReload` except for Popup & Window.
 You can let chrome runtime reload by editing content & background scripts.

 ## Build